greystartrustfunds-code/Greystartrustfund/client/README.md

-# Exon Energy Company Website
+# GreyStartTrust Fund Energy Company Website

-A modern, responsive React website for Exon Energy, built with Vite and Tailwind CSS.
-This project recreates the design and functionality of the original Exon Energy website with clean, maintainable code and modern web technologies.
+A modern, responsive React website for GreyStartTrust Fund Energy, built with Vite and Tailwind CSS.
+This project recreates the design and functionality of the original GreyStartTrust Fund Energy website with clean, maintainable code and modern web technologies.

 ## Features